ryankwilliams/ryankwilliams/README.md

 👋 My name is Ryan and I am a Principal Software Quality Engineer at Red Hat.
 * I have a bachelors degree in Computer Science
-* I have over 11 years of experience in the software industry (focused around automation, testing and building tools)
+* I have over 11 years of industry experience where I am experienced in automation, debugging/troubleshooting, testing, building tools/test frameworks, CI/CD and designing solutions to solve complex problems.
-* I am a strong automation engineer and debugger
 * I am always looking to learn new skills to advance my automation skill set

 🔭 My current role:
-* Team technical lead focused on designing and building automation to test the integration between multiple products
+* Technical lead for the cloud services and platform integration team
+* Contributor to testing Managed OpenShift

 ⚡ When I am not working with technology, I enjoy:
 * Spending time with my family
 * Hanging out with my cat
 * Auto (car) detailing
+* Golf
-* Outdoor activities (biking, hiking, running)
+* Biking, hiking, running
+* Video games

 <!--
 **ryankwilliams/ryankwilliams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.